ashlinaronin/once-upon/README.md

-# portfolio
+# once upon
 By Ashlin Aronin, 4-Dec-2015

 An eternal communal fable in the browser.
-Users record contributions to the story one at a time and watch each other's contributions.
+Record contributions to the story one at a time and watch each other's contributions in real time.
+Listen back from any point to hear the tale read by its many makers.
 Thanks to Andre Brown for designing the interface!

 ## Installation Instructions